Hoàng Anh Tuấn (footballer)

-Hoàng Anh Tuấn is a Vietnamese former footballer who played as a left winger and left back, who is currently the head coach of Vietnamese Football League Second Division club Bắc Ninh.
+Hoàng Anh Tuấn (born 2 August 1968) is a Vietnamese former footballer who played as a left winger and left back, who is the head coach of Vietnamese Football League Second Division club Bắc Ninh.
 He is considered as one of the best managers in Vietnam.

 Coaching career

 He is considered one of Vietnam's most well-qualified coaches.
 He helds the UEFA A Licence and the AFC Pro Licence.
 He is also the only Vietnamese coach chosen by the German Football Association (DFB) to attend the A-level (senior) training course in August 2009, at the Hennef Sports School.

 In the coaching world, Anh Tuấn is very good at foreign languages and was proposed several times by the Vietnam Football Federation to become the assistant coach for foreign coaches of the Vietnam national team.

 On 23 October 2016, he coached Vietnam U19 team that defeats Bahrain U19 in the quarter-finals of the 2016 AFC U-19 Championship to enter the semi-finals of the tournament, earning tickets to the 2017 FIFA U-20 World Cup in South Korea.
 This is also the first time a team of 11 football player of Vietnam participated in a World Cup tournament of FIFA.
 On 26 August 2023, he led Vietnam U-23 becoming champions at the 2023 AFF U-23 Championship, winning the first major trophy in his career.

 On 4 July 2024, Hoàng Anh Tuấn was appointed as the head coach of V.League 1 side Becamex Bình Dương, making his return to club football after 10 years.